A Sobel test is a method of testing the significance of a mediation effect.

 The Sobel test is basically a specialized t test that provides a method to determine whether the reduction in the effect of the independent variable, after including the mediator in the model, is a significant reduction and therefore whether the mediation effect is statistically significant.

-How to Conduct a Sobel Test in Excel
+Conducting a Sobel Test in R

 Note: You may use a different alpha level in your own test.
 Common choices for alpha include 0.01, 0.05, and 0.10.